Catherine Spencer: Litchfield will get new chance to join in 2019

 After years of hard work they gained promotion in to the Premiership the hard way winning leagues and play-off games.
 Although they retained their Premiership status for three seasons their existence as a top club was not sustainable.

-Long story short, Aylesford Bulls went on to win the Premiership last season in Harlequins colours and recognisable as Aylesford only by name.
+Long story short, Aylesford went on to win the Premiership last season in Harlequins colours and recognisable as Aylesford only by name.
 This season Harlequins play under their own name as well as their own colours and will be favourites to lift the trophy.

 Leave a Comment